DarlingtonAlban/Darlington_Portfolio/README.md

 EDA involved exploring the health insurance data to answer key question, such as:

 - What is the total amount spent by individuals and families on health insurance combined.
-- Which gender and the age range spent more on health insurance simultaneously.
+- Which gender spent more on health insurance simultaneously.
+- What is the age range of the poeple that spent most on insuring their health
 - Which region spent more on health insurance.
 - who is more involved in health insurance between smokers and non-smokers.
 - the amount people of a various weight range sepnd on health insurance.